 We are producing the first spatially-explicit estimates of eligible populations and costs for a global conservation basic income, under various future conservation scenarios.
 Collaborators: Jocelyne Sze, Robert Fletcher, Munib Khanyari, Omar Saif, Hollie Booth.

-I was commissioned, together with Harriett Ibbett and Trisha Gupta, to conduct analysis and identify gaps in the available social science training resources for conservationists on behalf of the Conservation Social Sciences consortium.
-The report will be used to prioritise investment in further resources for conservationists to learn and apply social research methods.
+I was commissioned, together with Harriett Ibbett and Trisha Gupta, to conduct an analysis and identify gaps in the available social science training resources for conservationists on behalf of the Conservation Social Sciences consortium.
 We also compiled a searchable database of available resources, which will be made available online.
+The report is being used to prioritise investment in further resources for conservationists to learn and apply social research methods.
+Among others, I am working with colleagues on developing ethics resources for conservation research.

 Life in Conservation